diegogslomp/samba-ad-dc/README.md

 docker-compose exec dc1 samba-tests
 ```

-## Or build almalinux, ubuntu and rockylinux DCs
+## Or build Almalinux, Ubuntu and Rockylinux DCs

 1. Clone this repo
 ```